 b) SI

 c) The measurement is obtained by sampling at a pre-defined interval, the number of PDU sessions established by SMF, and then selecting the maximum value.
-The measurement is optionally split into subcounters per S-NSSAI.
+The measurement is optionally performed per S-NSSAI and per PLMN ID.

 This measurement is optionally split into subcounters per 5G VN internal Group ID.